Constantin Dobrescu-Argeș: Scandal

 Dobrescu-Argeș pleaded his case at the Correctional Tribunal, arguing that any counterfeiting was by his mistress, Elena Ionescu.
 This claim is backed by both Deaconu and Vrânceanu, according to whom Ionescu had been purposely misled by Niculescu-Fotografu, who now wanted Dobrescu neutralized, and who persuaded her that forging the insurance policy was in Dobrescu's best interest.
+One detailed account suggests that she signed Poinăreanu's name to a promissory note for one of Dobrescu's lenders, namely Predingher of Ploiești, and that, since Dobrescu ended up paying his debt, no damage had actually been incurred.
 Deaconu places blame on Pallade, who was serving as Minister of Justice, and whose grudge against Dobrescu mutated into "one of the greatest political frame-ups".
-Schileru and Dinescu were persuaded to intervene on his behalf; Pallade responded to their messages in June 1898, when he called for "quashing the head of the hydra."
+Constituționalul newspaper also placed blame on Pallade and the examining magistrate, Virgiliu Alexandrescu, noting that the latter had a record of mistrials.
+In that context, Schileru and Dinescu were persuaded to intervene on their associate's behalf; Pallade responded to their messages in June 1898, when he called for "quashing the head of the hydra."
 Reportedly, he meant to ensure that Dobrescu would be prevented not just from taking part in politics, but also from practicing as a lawyer.

-Disgrace, arrest, and death
+Disgrace, sentencing, and death

 Valescu alleges that the Conservatives secretly rejoiced upon noting Pallade's efforts.
 He claims to quote Alexandru Marghiloman, a junior Conservative, arguing that "the parties ought to serve each other" when it came to subduing the peasant ethos.
 Various other accounts similarly suggest that Dobrescu was being framed by the ruling class, although such accusations had surfaced independently in earlier years.
 In 1889, the peasants of Mușătești had complained that Dobrescu, hired to legalize their land claims, had absconded with their money.
 According to legend, Dobrescu also financed his party selling worthless bonds to peasants across the country.
 The scheme was only uncovered when one of his invoices showed up in a bankruptcy lawsuit.
 He was subsequently derided by his adversaries as Dobrescu-Chitanță ("Dobrescu-Invoice").

 Dobrescu's work in public subscription also collected funds for a statue of Tudor Vladimirescu, in Târgu Jiu.
 He began this project in March 1895, with articles in Gazeta Țăranilor, increasingly revolutionary in tone; he also oversaw the printing of a Vladimirescu biography.
 He was free by January 1899, and, against Pallade's warning, continued and stepped up his political involvement, publishing a new program for the peasant movement.
 Also in 1899, as he inaugurated the Vladimirescu statue, Dobrescu spoke about his mission of bringing about "rule of the people, by the people", "democracy in both name and fact."
 He issued samples of self-criticism for his previous legalism, noting that his imprisonment was engineered to "cast terror among my people".
 As he put it at the time: nu jenă trebuia să produc cârmuirii, ci la răsturnare trebuia să tind ("I should not have aimed for merely disturbing those in power, it is their toppling I should have aimed for").